nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 While this may avoid the (negligible) overhead of parsing JSON and converting it into a table, it suffers from the same problem as `IN (...)` in that the query needs to be generated for each number of values in the list.

-When the number of values in the list is static this can be a good alternative to `IN (...)` since the JOIN will most likely be faster, but if the number of values is not fixed, using JSON will likely be easier.

 ## Conclusion